 Causes, incidence, and risk factors

-Delayed ejaculation can result from psychological or physical causes.
+Delayed ejaculation can have psychological or physical causes.

 Common psychological causes include:

-- A strict religious background causing the person to view sex as sinful
+- Religious background that makes the person view sex as sinful

 - Lack of attraction for a partner

-- Traumatic events (such as being discovered in masturbation or illicit sex, or learning one's partner is having an affair)
+- Traumatic events (such as being discovered masturbating or having illicit sex, or learning one's partner is having an affair)

 Some factors, such as anger toward the partner, may be involved.